Skip to: Overview | History | Location | Attractions | Entertainment | Dining | Merchandise

 Alien Swirling Saucers takes its inspiration from the now-legendary claw aliens from the first Toy Story’s Pizza Planet.
 Once again, it’s a home version that Andy has left outside, which features planets and satellites that guests will spin around in their flying saucers as they’re being chased by the little aliens, who are – of course – attempting to snatch you with the omnipresent claw.
 Think Mater’s Junkyard Jamboree from Cars Land at Anaheim’s California Adventure (that is to say, a combination of a traditional teacups and whip ride), and you’ll know exactly what to expect.

-(More than the next-door Buzz Lightyear’s Star Command playset or the columns and space station fashioned out of pizza, the one touch that Disney consistently touts is Alien Swirling Saucers’s music, which consists of eight familiar songs that have been given the “fun electronic space music” makeover.
+(More than the next-door Buzz Lightyear’s Star Command playset or the columns and space station fashioned out of pizza, the one touch that Disney consistently touts is Alien Swirling Saucers’ music, which consists of eight familiar songs that have been given the “fun electronic space music” makeover.
 Make sure to keep an ear out for that while zipping around the galaxy.)

 Finally, the newly-renamed Toy Story Mania opened with its original home, Pixar Place, on May 31, 2008 and immediately became a success.
 The perennially-long lines for the ride, in fact, caused Disney to expand the attraction, adding on a third track in May 2016 to help alleviate congestion.
 For the arrival of Toy Story Land, the attraction has received a new entrance, which is the box that the Mania game originally came in and which, as previously mentioned, now faces the opposite side of the show building.

-Toy Story Land – live entertainment
+Toy Story Land – Live Entertainment

-Secondly, character meet-‘n-greets with the likes of Sheriff Woody, Buzz Lightyear, and Jessie the Yodeling Cowgirl are available all throughout the land and all throughout the day.
+What would a brand-new Disney theme park land be without live entertainment?
+Character meet-‘n-greets with the likes of Sheriff Woody, Buzz Lightyear, and Jessie the Yodeling Cowgirl are available all throughout the land and all throughout the day.

-Toy Story Land – dining
+Toy Story Land – Dining

 As previously mentioned, the main restaurant of Toy Story Land is Woody’s Lunch Box, a counter-service establishment that takes childhood favorites and serves them up in a fresh way – or, as Disney itself puts it, offering “classic flavor combinations with a modern twist.”
 Here are some highlights from the menu: